What are forms?

 Every record displays other information underneath the obligatory name of the record in list view.
 In the following example, the user name is also displayed in addition to the name of the password.
 The name of the form is displayed in between in a blue font.

 The name of the record (192.168.150.236) and the form (password) cannot be adjusted – these are always displayed.
 The user (Administrator) that is still saved for the record is currently displayed.
 This can be configured in the info field for the form.
 It is thus possible to separately define for each form what information for a record can be directly seen in list view.
-In the form module, the info field is configured by opening the form to be edited in editing mode by double clicking on it and then pressing the *Configure info field” button in the ribbon.
+In the form module, the info field is configured by opening the form which has to be edited in editing mode by double clicking on it and then pressing the *Configure info field” button in the ribbon.

 This will open a separate tab that enables you to design the info section via drag & drop.
 The fields that are available on the right can be “dragged” onto the configuration window on the left.
 In the following example, “Start RDP session” will be made visible in the info section, whereby only the word “RDP” is assigned a function – namely to start the RDP manager.
 A preview is shown in the top section.